A computer as a home media center

 This is pretty much straightforward

-sudo aptitude install kodi;
+sudo apt install kodi

-After installing Kodi, as the PC will be connected to a TV most of the time, it would make sense to log in automatically and start-up Kodi immediately.
+After installing Kodi, as the PC will be connected to a TV most of the time, it would make sense to log in automatically and start up Kodi immediately.

 lightdm is a standalone login manager, and can be configured easily to accomplish both tasks.